 Unfortunately, you may have already connected with one of these scam artists.
 Many of these agencies promise you top Google rankings for one low monthly price.
 So, if you're paying $200 a month to a company that says it’ll get you to the top of the search results, it’s almost certainly a scam.
 Why?
 Because doing digital marketing and SEO properly takes a lot of time and effort.
 On top of that, any decent agency will include thorough reporting.
-Proper monthly reporting on a campaign should take minimum 1 to 2 hours and in some cases maybe more.
+Proper monthly reporting on a campaign should take a minimum of one to two hours, and in some cases, maybe more.
 So, depending on the hourly rate, just reporting alone could put you close to that $200 mark.

 The answer is simple: No!
 An emphatic no!
 How can I be so sure of this?
 There is proof.
 I have seen companies grow their businesses after implementing a digital marketing strategy.
 After a few months of letting digital marketing work its magic, they head to either hire new employees or get into a new building because their digital marketing allowed them to grow.
 (Check out Moz’s “10 SEO Myths that Friggin’ Tick Me Off” blog to get more insight on what kind of power SEO and digital marketing can provide.)